 When: Open to 29 December 2019 every day

 If you love Belgian chocolate and are up for trying regional goodies such as ‘klaasjes’ – flat hard cakes – and ‘speculoos’, a hard gingerbread moulded in the form of St Nicholas, then nip over to Brussels for your festive shopping.

 Plates of moules or steamed snails are everywhere in case you get peckish.
 Also, you can get your skates on and enjoy gliding around the ice rink located on the Place de la Monnaie.
 There will also be a Christmas tree and light and sound show on the Grand-Place.

 When: From 29 November 2019 to 5 January 2020

 10Tivoli Christmas Market, Copenhagen

 Tivoli Gardens is turned into a Christmas wonderland full of Christmas trees, gorgeous lighting, Christmas shows and colourful stalls.
 Treat yourself or someone else to some Copenhagen porcelain or wooden dolls.
 But don’t go home without trying the traditional glögg – a Danish mulled wine mixed with liquor and spices.

-There’s also various amusements like a skating rink, pony rides and a cozy Christmas bazaar complete with a smiley Father Christmas.
+There are also various amusements like a skating rink, pony rides and a cosy Christmas bazaar complete with a smiley Father Christmas.